Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Postoperative chemotherapy

-Patients with less necrosis after initial chemotherapy have a prognosis that is inferior to the prognosis for patients with more necrosis.
+Patients with less necrosis after initial chemotherapy have an inferior prognosis than patients with more necrosis.
 The prognosis is still substantially better than the prognosis for patients treated with surgery alone and no adjuvant chemotherapy.

 Based on the following evidence, it is inappropriate to conclude that patients with less necrosis have not responded to chemotherapy and that adjuvant chemotherapy should be withheld for these patients.
 Chemotherapy after definitive surgery should include the agents used in the initial phase of treatment unless there is clear and unequivocal progressive disease during the initial phase of therapy.